tableau/extensions-api/website/docs/installation.md

 :::info

 **What's in a Tableau extension?**
 A Tableau extension consists of an XML manifest file (`.trex`), an web page (`.html`) that uses a Tableau-provided JavaScript library, and the JavaScript file (`.js`) (or files) that contain your extension logic.
-The Tableau dashboard and viz extensions are supported on Tableau Server and Tableau Cloud.
-Tableau dashboard extensions are also supported in Tableau Desktop.
+The Tableau dashboard and viz extensions are supported on Tableau Server, Tableau Cloud, and Tableau Desktop.

 :::